Ritaja/adnymicslogparser/README.md

-# ADNYMICS LOG PARSER
+# PSQL LOG PARSER

-log parser to parse logs and enter data points in postgre SQL.
+log parser to parse logs and enter data points in postgreSQL.

 ### Version
 0.0.1